My sports roots

 In 2018, I hosted the Volvo Ocean Race talk show at TV channel Veronica.
 At the 2018 Sailor of the Year Gala, this TV show wins the prestigious Conny van Riethoven Award.

-In 2019, at Talpa TV, I helped start up the sports department for the daily live show 6 Inside and create content with top athletes.
+In 2019, at Talpa TV, I helped setting up the sports department for the daily live show 6 Inside and create content with top athletes.

 For FIFA TV, I followed the ‘Orange Lionesses’ during the FIFA Women’s World Cup 2019 as a reporter and producer.
 Together with my FIFA TV Team, I'm present at every training session and press conference, we create unique video content surrounding the women and I interview the players right after every match in the mixed zone.
-An amazing job where I have the honor to work with a great international team until the finals.
+An amazing job where I have the honour to work with a great international team until the finals.
+In 2021 I did the FIFA Arab Cup Qatar, a test event for the FIFA World Cup Qatar 2022.
+In 2022 the UEFA Women's Euro in England and the FIFA World Cup in Qatar.
+I also work for the UEFA Champions League Magazine.

 Facilitator & host